Post

 (...omitted)

-• I modified the liquid syntax in the {% capture result_elem %} part to add the "/{{ site.active_lang }}" prefix in front of the post URL loaded from the JSON file when site.active_lang (current page language) and site.default_lang (site default language) are not the same.
+• I modified the liquid syntax in the {% capture result_elem %} section to add the prefix "/{{ site.active_lang }}" before the post URL loaded from the JSON file when site.active_lang (current page language) is different from site.default_lang (site default language).

-Since {url} is where the URL value read from the JSON file will be inserted later, not a URL itself, Polyglot does not recognize it as a target for localization, so it needs to be handled directly according to the language.
-The problem is that "/{{ site.active_lang }}{url}", which has been processed in this way, is recognized as a URL, and although localization has already been completed, Polyglot doesn’t know that and tries to perform localization redundantly (e.g., "/ko/ko/posts/example-post").
+Since {url} is a placeholder for the URL value read from the JSON file and not a URL itself, it is not recognized as a localization target by Polyglot, so it needs to be handled directly according to the language.
+The problem is that "/{{ site.active_lang }}{url}" is recognized as a URL, and although localization has already been completed, Polyglot doesn’t know that and tries to perform localization again (e.g., "/ko/ko/posts/example-post").
 To prevent this, I specified the {% static_href %} tag.

 This post is licensed under CC BY-NC 4.0 by the author.